 It’s often said

-by information designers and architects: ‘This would have been a great project if it weren’t for the politics!’
+by information designers: ‘This would have been a great project if it weren’t for the politics!’

 This is not an acceptable excuse.
 The politics is always there, a natural part of any project.
 If you don’t take the political aspect of the work into account in a sophisticated way, and they overwhelm you, you have not managed the project professionally.

 But how much effort is involved in professionally managing the politics?
 Over a number of years, as part of our continuing research into design methods, we routinely track the amount of effort that goes into each stage of a successful information design project.